knative/serving/test/README.md

 ./test/upload-test-images.sh ./test/conformance/test_images
 ```

-**Note:** the `TestHelloWorldFromShell` end-to-end test is an exception, as it uses the
-[sample "Hello World" app](/sample/helloworld/README.md) test image.
-Follow the instructions
-in the [setup section](/sample/helloworld/README.md#setup) to build and publish it.

 ### Adding new test images

 New test images should be placed in their own subdirectories.
 Be sure to to include a `Dockerfile`